Accessibility Survey Now Closed

-The City of Courtenay is developing its first Accessibility Plan under the Accessible British Columbia Act, and we’re inviting residents to share their experiences with accessibility barriers in our community.
-Your feedback will help identify where barriers exist and guide meaningful actions to improve accessibility across City programs, services, facilities, and public spaces.
-Read the full media release for more information.
+The City of Courtenay is developing its first Accessibility Plan under the Accessible British Columbia Act, and community input will play an important role in identifying barriers and guiding meaningful actions to improve accessibility across City programs, services, facilities, and public spaces.

 At the City we strive to: